Lilypad-Tech/lilypad-docs/lilypad/lilypad-aurora-reference/run-a-node.md

 - Linux (latest Ubuntu LTS recommended)
 - Nvidia GPU
 - Nvidia drivers
-- [https://docs.docker.com/engine/install/ubuntu/](Docker using this guide).
+- [Docker using this guide](https://docs.docker.com/engine/install/ubuntu/).
 Note: do not run `apt-get install` as it will install the GUI version.
 - Nvidia docker drivers

 ### Install Bacalhau